sobekcore/go-rgb-to-hex/README.md

 ~~~

 ## Contact and contribution
 If you'd like to contribute in any way, feel free to!
+There are probably a lot of usefull features and fixes to add.
 Also if you have and question hit me up anywhere, i will respond as fast as i can.